EsriCanada/davinci-iOS/README.md

 ##Usage:##

-Drive towards one of these [weather events](http://www.arcgis.com/home/webmap/viewer.html?webmap=8c9fd485a1c24ea2af63c77c23d858d4) OR click the 'Test It' and walk 10m away from your current location.
+Drive towards one of these [weather events](http://www.arcgis.com/home/webmap/viewer.html?webmap=8c9fd485a1c24ea2af63c77c23d858d4) OR click the 'Test It' button under 'Settings' and walk 10m away from your current location.